esohkevin/gwas-tips/README.md

 improve understanding of the malaria disease process.
 Here, we utilize a genome-wide association study (GWAS) approach whereby 2.3 millions of single nucleotide polymorphisms (SNPs) genotyped in samples from the study participants will be tested for association with severe malaria.
-A quality control procedure will be applied on the genotype data ser using the QCTOOL2, VCFTOOLS, and PLINK1.9 tools where poor quality samples and SNPs will be excluded.
+A quality control procedure will be applied on the genotype dataset using the QCTOOL2, VCFTOOLS, and PLINK1.9 tools where poor quality samples and SNPs will be excluded.
 Also, a population stratification analysis by multidimensional scaling (MDS) and principal component analysis (PCA) will be performed to identify and eliminate all potential confounders and association testing will be performed using PLINK1.9 and